 - Both the iPhone 11 Pro and 11 Pro Max are available to order right now

-- The 11 Pro runs iOS 13 software out of the box
+- They run iOS 13 software out of the box

 - There are three 12-megapixel sensors on the back: wide-angle, ultra-wide and telephoto